JoanaMota/LearnCPP/README.md

 `itr++` operator is more expensive than the pre-increment `++itr` operator.
 The post-increment operator generates a copy of the element before proceeding with incrementing the element and returning the copy.
 Moreover, most compilers will automatically optimize `itr++` by converting it implicitly into `++itr`.

 ### [Shallow Copy and Deep Copy](https://www.geeksforgeeks.org/shallow-copy-and-deep-copy-in-c/)

+**Shallow** copy stores the references of objects to the original memory address.

+**Deep** copy makes a new and separate copy of an entire object with its unique memory address.

+Therefore, Shallow copy is comparatively faster than Deep copy.

 ### [The Diamond Problem](https://github.com/JoanaMota/LearnCPP/wiki/Abstract-Classes-Pure-Virtual-Functions#the-diamond-problem)